manthanbhave99/Language-Translation-using-Gemini/README.md

 1. Save the Python script with your key configured.
 2. Open a Command Prompt in the script folder.
 3. Run:

+📌 Notes

+Ensure microphone permissions are enabled for voice input

+Internet connection is required for API calls

+The translation logic supports all major languages